-- 13.0 Complaint handling performance monitoring & reporting - On completion of all stages within this Policy a Customer Voice satisfaction survey form will be automatically generated and sent to the customer for feedback and performance monitoring purposes. - Feedback from all complaint surveys will be monitored by the Complaints & Compliments Team on a weekly basis and will be used to identify improvements.
-Where negative feedback is received prior to Stage 2 the customer will be contacted by the Complaints and Compliments Team to ask if the customer wishes to progress to the next stage. - 13.3 A quarterly and annual complaints performance and service improvement report will be provided to the Customer Experience Committee and Board respectively.
-These will include; analysis of service failures and complaint handling performance (including disrepair cases and summary of any types of complaints refused to be handled), service improvements made and findings or other related communications from the HOS.
-In addition, the annual report will include our self-assessment against the Code, - 13.4 As well as regular performance updates to the Customer Voice, a summary of the annual complaints performance and service improvement report is also included in the Autumn Customer Newsletter and as part of our Annual Report to customers and external stakeholders. - 13.5 We will publish this Policy, the annual complaints performance report (including our annual self-assessment against the HOS Code), together with the Boards response to the annual report on our website. - Assurance on the effectiveness of the Policy is achieved by the Board and Customer Experience Committee receiving regular updates.
-The Chair of the Customer Experience Committee will take lead responsibility for complaints to support a positive complaint handling culture.
-This role will be responsible for ensuring the Customer Experience Committee and Board receives regular information on complaints that provides insight to the Customer Experience Committee and Board on complaint handling performance.
+- 13.0 Complaint handling performance monitoring & reporting - 13.1 Following completion of service requests and complaints, customers will be asked to provide feedback via telephone survey. all stages within this Policy - 13.2 Feedback from all complaint surveys will be monitored by the Complaints Team and will be used to identify service improvements.
+Where negative feedback is received prior to Stage 2 the customer will be contacted by the Complaints Team to ask if the customer wishes to progress to the next stage. - A quarterly and annual complaints performance and service improvement report will be provided to the Customer Experience Committee and Board respectively.
+These will include; analysis of service failures and complaint handling performance (including disrepair cases and any complaints rejected for progression under this Policy), service improvements identified and findings or other related communications from the HOS.
+In addition, the annual report will include our self-assessment against the Code. - 13.4 As well as regular performance updates to Customer Voice, a summary of the Annual Complaints Performance and Service Improvement report is also included in the Autumn Customer Newsletter and as part of our Annual Report to customers and external stakeholders. - 13.5 We will publish this Policy, the annual complaints performance report (including our annual self-assessment against the HOS Code), together with the Boards response to the annual report on our website. - Assurance on the effectiveness of the Policy is achieved by the Board and Customer Experience Committee receiving regular updates.
+The Chair of the Customer Experience Committee will take lead responsibility for complaints (Member Responsible for Complaints) to support a positive complaint handling and learning culture.
+This role will be responsible for ensuring the Customer Experience Committee and Board receive regular information on complaints that provides insight on complaint handling performance.